azriel91/peace/doc/src/ideas.md

 <summary>2.
 Learnings from envman end-to-end implementation.</summary>
 <div>

-1. Referential lookup of values in state / item spec params. ([#94])
+1. Referential lookup of values in state / item params. ([#94])
 2. AWS SDK is not WASM ready -- includes `mio` unconditionally through `tokio` (calls UDP). ([aws-sdk-rust#59])
 3. AWS SDK does not always include error detail -- S3 `head_object`. ([aws-sdk-rust#227])
 4. Progress output should enable-able for state current / desired discover / clean functions.
-5. Flow params are annoying to register every time we add another item spec.
-Maybe split end user provided params from item spec params.
+5. Flow params are annoying to register every time we add another item.
+Maybe split end user provided params from item params.
-6. Blank item spec needs a lot of rework to be easier to implement an item spec. ([67], [#96])
+6. Blank item needs a lot of rework to be easier to implement an item. ([67], [#96])
 7. For `ApplyCmd`, collect `StateCurrent`, `StateDesired`, `StateDiff` in execution report.
 8. AWS errors' `code` and `message` should be shown to the user.
 9. Progress limit should not be returned in `ApplyFns::check`, but sent through `progress_sender.limit(ProgressLimit)`.
 This simplifies `check`, and allows state current/desired discovery to set the limits easily.